Hope & Help Together motivated by greater sense of urgency to support immigrants

 It is important, also, to keep in mind that the acculturation curve for immigrants is a long and tenuous one, even before you begin to factor in the greater vulnerability they face under the Trump administration’s mass deportation mindset.
 According to the HHT website, the path to acculturation – to a newcomer feeling they have fully settled into their new life – is a rollercoaster of emotion, from the euphoria of escaping their past trauma when they first arrive to the realization of their new strange and frightening circumstances (the culture shock stage) to the beginning of the acculturation process, which can take anywhere from two to 10 years.

-Hilary Haskell, Executive Director of Hope and Help Together and a former English learner teacher, says making connections and building relationships outside the home is essential for newcomers, especially for younger people.
+Hilary Haskell, Executive Director of Hope & Help Together and a former English learner teacher, says making connections and building relationships outside the home is essential for newcomers, especially for younger people.

 “If they’re not, they can really get stuck as far as mental health,” she says.
 “The relationships are what help people with their mental health journey, especially during that culture shock part, and being able to name and identify the things that they're grieving is a part of that process.”